Skip to main content

 Kim, Ashley

 Professor Kim is an Associate Professor at Santa Clara University.
-Professor Kim is a mechanical engineer by training with an emphasis on the integrated microfluidic systems for biotechnologies.
-She graduated from University of California, Santa Barbara with her Ph.D. and Certificate in College and University Teaching (CCUT) in 2009.
+Professor Kim is a mechanical engineer by training with an emphasis on integrated microfluidic systems for biotechnologies.
+She graduated from the University of California, Santa Barbara with her Ph.D. and Certificate in College and University Teaching (CCUT) in 2009.
 Professor Kim joined the Bioengineering faculty at Santa Clara University in 2009.

 Current Research Interests

-Prof. Kim's research interests involve the investigation of integrated microfluidic systems to address challenging needs in the biomedical applications.
+Prof. Kim's research interests involve the investigation of integrated microfluidic systems to address challenging needs in biomedical applications.

 Courses